grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 #### Picking a Connection for Each RPC

-When an RPC is started and a subchannel is picked for that RPC, the subchannel will find the first available connection for the RPC, in order of connection creation.

-The subchannel must ensure that races do not happen while dispatching RPCs to a connection that will lead to one or more RPCs being queued in the connection despite having available quota elsewhere.
-For example, if two RPCs are initiated at the same time and one stream is available in a connection, both RPCs must not choose the same connection, or else one will queue.
-This race can be avoided with locks or atomics.

-One race that may lead to RPCs being queued in a connection is if the MAX_CONCURRENT_STREAMS setting of a connection is lowered by the server after RPCs are dispatched to the connection.
-This race can be avoided if the connection is modified to not queue RPCs but instead report the scenario back to the subchannel, or to coordinate the SETTINGS frame ACK with the subchannel.
-Such changes are out of scope for this design, but may be considered in the future.
-For the purposes of this design, it is acceptable to queue RPCs on a connection due to this race, which is expected to be rare.

 When choosing a connection for an RPC within a subchannel, the following algorithm will be used (first match wins):
 1. Look through all working connections in order from the oldest to the